van-richard/CodingNotes/_sources/notebooks/00-quickstart/index.md

 *I intended for this to be read within 30 minutes...
 Sorry!
 (December 9, 2023)*

-- For those with ZERO experience in computers, this guide offers a basic introduction to several computational tools I used in my time as Ph.D candidate
+- For those with ZERO experience in computers, this guide offers a basic introduction to several computational tools I used in my time as Ph.D. candidate

-- This section aims to familiarize you with language, workflow, and concepts, supporting your baseline understanding of these tools.
+  - Become familiar with the language, workflow, and concepts, supporting your baseline understanding of these tools.
 In the next few pages

 **Our Objective.** Is to become familiar with: